luncheon/esbuild-plugin-linaria/README.md

 - `filter` is an option for esbuild to narrow down the files to which this plugin should be applied.
   https://esbuild.github.io/plugins/#filters
 - `preprocess` callback is called before the source code is transformed by Linaria.
+  - The first argument `code` is the source code content.
+  - The second argument `args` is the argument passed by esbuild. `args.path` is the file path.
+  - It must return source code content string.
 - `linariaOptions` is the option for Linaria.
   - `preprocessor`
     https://github.com/callstack/linaria/blob/master/docs/BUNDLERS_INTEGRATION.md#options